thomas-bouvier/floppy-bird/README.md

 Extract the folder i686-w64-mingw.

-Download SDL2_ttf and SDL2_mixer the same way.
+Download SDL2_ttf, SDL2_mixer and SDL2_image the same way.

 Create an environment variable named SDLPATH, that contains the path to the SDL folder.

+Don't forget to add the necessary .dll files in your project directory (SDL2.dll, SDL2_ttf.dll, SDL2_mixer.dll, SDL2_image.dll, libfreetype-6.dll and libpng16-16.dll)

 Now you can compile and run the project with the custom Makefile provided.